ingewortel/artistoo/manual/quickstart.md

 in between the `<script></script>` tags of your HTML page (see the comment `// Simulation code here`), or at the bottom of your node script.

-The easiest way to build a simulation in CPMjs is to use the [Simulation class](../class/src/simulation/Simulation.js~Simulation.html).
+The easiest way to build a simulation in Artistoo is to use the [Simulation class](../class/src/simulation/Simulation.js~Simulation.html).
 This class provides some default methods for running the simulation and producing outputs, so we won't have to worry about this yet.